 Fort Myers Tourist Injuries Lawyer

-The Fort Myers injury lawyers at the Garvin Law Firm are committed to assisting injured tourists and surviving loved ones with injury and wrongful death claims.
-We recognize there are certain logistical and technical challenges that arise when one is hurt while visiting Florida from another city, state or country, and we’re prepared to help you navigate the process.
+The Fort Myers injury lawyers at Garvin Injury Law are committed to assisting injured tourists and surviving loved ones with injury and wrongful death claims.
+We recognize there are certain logistical and technical challenges that arise when one is hurt while visiting Florida from another city, state, or country, and we are prepared to help you navigate the process.
 In some cases, we may be able to help you avoid return trips for depositions, court appearances, etc.

 In the experience of our injury attorneys in Southwest Florida, of the most common Florida tourist injuries reported include:

 - Traffic accidents

 - Swimming pool accidents, including drowning, slip-and-fall, and diving injuries